Curriculum Outline

 ECO-205/HIS-236/PPE-265History of Economic Thought1

-ECO-213Topics in Econ History: US (The Great Depression)1
+ECO-213Topics in Econ History: US (the following topics: The Great Depression)1

 ECO-220/PPE-256The Global Economy1